classicdevops/cld/README.md

     </td>
   </tr>
 </table>
-Creation, management and migration of KVM clouds on PVE hypervisors

 - Interactive creation of KVM clouds with a choice of operating system, processor cores, amount of RAM, amount of disk space and network configuration
 - Single point management of clouds on all hypervisors (it does not matter if they are not in a cluster, in different DCs, and so on), commands are available: start, stop, pause, resume and delete